smtorres/smtorres.github.io/code.md

 ---
 layout: page
-title: Elements
+title: Software, data and code
-description: Aliquam ut ex ut interdum donec amet imperdiet eleifend
+description: Scripts, software and material for replication
 ---

 <section>